fomkin/levsha/README.md

 Levsha
 =======

-Levsha is a fast HTML template engine and Scala eDSL, working without heavy memory allocation.
+Levsha is a fast HTML template engine and Scala eDSL.
+It works without additional memory allocation.
 Levsha supports changeset inference, which allows to use it as virtual-dom-like middleware.

 Static rendering
 ----------------